 4) ruining any chance for him to discover his innermost desire to jump Madarame and finally

-5) causing a small fierce flame with her name on it to be lit in the heart of Hato-kun!
+5) causing a small fierce flame bearing her name to be lit in the heart of Hato-kun!

 No wonder Sue is hiding over at Ogiue’s apartment.

-The reverse pairing issue had been telegraphed by Ogiue’s previous request for a guest illustration in her next dojin, and Hato had made a point of indicating that he was not too fixated on his favourite pairing orders; something that the casual literature on fujoshi culture tends to emphasise as a trope of the tribe, along with the attendant “pairing fight”.
-But drawing his analogue as a trap and as uke to a sou-uke is about as transgressively abject as Genshiken-version fujoshidom could get without hauling out whips and chains.
+The reverse pairing issue had been telegraphed by Ogiue’s previous request for a guest illustration in her next doujin, and Hato had made a point of indicating that he was not too fixated on his favourite pairing orders; something that the casual literature on fujoshi culture tends to emphasise as a trope of the tribe, along with the attendant “pairing fight”.
+But drawing his analogue as an ero game otokonoko and as uke to a sou-uke is about as transgressively abject as Genshiken-version fujoshidom could get without hauling out whips and chains.